BurlingtonCodeAcademy/webdev-prework/reusing_procedures_with_functions.md

  There are edge cases, as there always are in programming, but that's the gist.

- So what' that mean?
+ So what's that mean?
 Let's break it down.

 ## A simple example